Data-Curators-Royce-Institute/2023-03-09-royce/index.md

   <strong>Accessibility:</strong>
 {% if online == "false" %}
   We are committed to making this workshop accessible to everybody.
-For workshops at a physical location, the workshop organizers have checked that:
+The Royce Hub Building is:
 </p>
 <ul>
-  <li>The room is wheelchair / scooter accessible.</li>
+  <li>Wheelchair / scooter accessible.</li>
-  <li>Accessible restrooms are available.</li>
+  <li>The teaching room is accessible via lift and stairs.
+We are a secure facility so if you need access to the lift please ask the host to accompany you.</li>
+  <li>There is one accessible restroom and two smaller restrooms near the teaching room.</li>
+  <li>There are accessible restrooms available on every floor you will be on.</li>
 </ul>
 <p>
   Materials will be provided in advance of the workshop and